 DCDT: What projects are you working on currently?

 JD: “Recently I began my own design firm, Davis Design Co., and have been busy with a few cool projects.
 I am currently working with a client to create the conceptual design and construction document set for a partial demolition and renovation of a vacation home in Waterford.

 “Additionally, I have been using my parent’s garage as make-shift furniture studio, and am in the process of completing a couple of custom furniture pieces.
-I am also working on relaunching my website at Davisdesignco.com, so be on the lookout for that in the near future!”
+Visit my website for more information and to contact me.”

 DCDT: How are you adapting your work (and/or making the sale of your work) accessible amid the pandemic?
 Anything you’ve learned along the way?

 JD: “Similar to many others, I have been utilizing Zoom for many of my meetings, as well as staying outside during meetings with contractors, or staying socially distanced when we do move indoors.
 Due to current circumstances, many larger scale projects that I had been hoping for fell through, however I have found success in marketing smaller scale projects such as custom furniture, single room renovations, etc.”

 DCDT: What other local businesses are you supporting during this time?

 JD: “During these past few months the African American community has been given the opportunity to voice our concerns and frustrations on a global level.
 And I have been supporting my fellow minorities by donating to a number of amazing organizations.

 “Here are just a few to check out: Know Your Rights Camp, The National Police Accountability Project, National Black Trans Advocacy Coalition, The Marsha P. Johnson Institute, Higher Heights for America, and Color Of Change Education Fund.”

 Learn more about Jalen Davis’s work at davisdesignco.com and keep an eye out for him on the design scene.